holochain/docs-pages/src/concepts/2_application_architecture.md

 ![A participant's conductor hosts multiple hApps for her, mediating the connections between the hApp and her clients, as well betwee then hApp and other participants' conductors running the same hApp.](../../img/concepts/2.5-conductor.png)

 The hApp is hosted in the participant's **conductor**.
-It's the runtime that sandboxes and executes hApp code, handles crytographic signing, manages data flow and storage, and handles connections both locally to clients and remotely to peers.
+It's the runtime that sandboxes and executes hApp code, handles cryptographic signing, manages data flow and storage, and handles connections both locally to clients and remotely to peers.
 When the conductor receives a function call, it routes it to the proper hApp.

 In some ways, you can think of the conductor as a web application server, but one that runs on every participant's device.
 It is called the conductor because in one sense it ['leads the orchestra'](https://en.wikipedia.org/wiki/Conducting), and in another sense because it has good ['conductivity'](https://en.wikipedia.org/wiki/Electrical_conductor).